 Building on the work of her second monograph, Professor Jones was Principal Investigator for the AHRC network “Culture and its Uses of Testimony”, which ran from July 2016-January 2019.
 The network brought together scholars from across the humanities and social sciences with non-academic practitioners to consider what role cultural forms of testimony (e.g., autobiographical writing, literature, art, film, documentary and museums) can play in processes of post-conflict reconciliation and justice.
-For more information see the project website.
-The network led to a major AHRC-funded follow-on project “Testimony in Practice”, which runs from March 2019-February 2020.
+This included the co-production of a set of resources for secondary teachers using testimony in the classroom across the curriculum.
+The network led to a major AHRC-funded follow-on project “Testimony in Practice”, which ran from March 2019-February 2020.
 The project comprises: an innovative documentary theatre production, made in a collaboration with Catalan theatre company La Conquesta del Pol Sud and Romanian and German novelist Carmen-Francesca Banciu; an online testimonies campaign to collect the stories of Central and Eastern Europeans living in the UK; a co-operation with Central and Eastern European arts space, Centrala, to produce a sound-art installation based on the testimonies; and a series of workshops (youth artist, theatre practitioner, creative writing).

-Professor Jones is CI on the major AHRC-funded research project “Knowing the Secret Police: Secrecy and Knowledge in East German Society”.
+She is CI on the major AHRC-funded research project “Knowing the Secret Police: Secrecy and Knowledge in East German Society”.
 This project overturns the approach of existing research to ask not what the "all-powerful" Stasi knew about society, but what and how East Germans knew about the secret police.
 It also includes a significant impact dimension working with political foundations, archives, museums and schools.
-Professor Jones explores literary networks and representations), the PI is Anselma Gallinat (Newcastle, looking at church and social networks) and Joanne Sayner (also Newcastle) is the second CI (looking at political networks).
+Professor Jones explores literary networks and representations, the PI is Anselma Gallinat (Newcastle, looking at church and social networks) and Joanne Sayner (also Newcastle) is the second CI (looking at political networks).
 The project started in October 2018 and will run for three years.